hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Request API/Multiplayer/CreateChallengeRequest.md

-challengeInstanceId | INVALID | The ID does not match a challenge the user is involved with eligibilityCriteria | { "XXX" : "UNRECOGNISED"} | XXX is not a valid field of eligibilityCriteria eligibilityCriteria | { "segments" : {"XXX" : "MALFORMED"}} | The value provided for XXX is not in the correct format
+challengeInstanceId | INVALID | The ID does not match a challenge the user is involved with eligibilityCriteria | { "XXX" : "UNRECOGNISED"} | XXX is not a valid field of eligibilityCriteria eligibilityCriteria | { "segments" : {"XXX" : "MALFORMED"}} | The value provided for XXX is not in the correct format autoStartJoinedChallengeOnMaxPlayers | MaxPlayers Required | If autoStartJoinedChallengeOnMaxPlayers is true, the maximum number of players must also be specified

 ## Code Samples